Mad House

 Luke Broadwater

 Luke Broadwater is a congressional correspondent for The New York Times, where he has profiled congressional leaders, investigated federal spending, and played a key role in the paper’s coverage of the Jan.
 6th attack on the Capitol, for which the Times was named finalist for a Pulitzer Prize.
-Prior to joining the Times, Luke worked for nearly a decide at the Baltimore Sun, where he was the lead reporter on a series of investigative articles that won the 2020 Pulitzer Prize for local reporting and a George Polk Award for political reporting.
+Prior to joining the Times, Luke worked for nearly a decade at the Baltimore Sun, where he was the lead reporter on a series of investigative articles that won the 2020 Pulitzer Prize for local reporting and a George Polk Award for political reporting.
 He frequently appears on television and radio programs for interviews.
 More by Luke Broadwater

 Decorative Carat